seasonal promotions online sale mock up openbrand

 Introduction: Why Competitive Pricing Intelligence Matters in an Uncertain Market

 Unlike fast-moving consumer packaged goods, durable products have longer purchase cycles, higher price points, and greater sensitivity to external cost pressures.
-As a result, competitive pricing intelligence is critical for brands and retailers to anticipate tariff-driven price shifts and make proactive, data-driven decisions.
+As a result, competitive pricing intelligence is critical for brands and retailers to anticipate market-driven price shifts and make proactive, data-driven decisions.

 In this article, we’ll break down five key pricing signals to monitor, the actions to take based on the data, and who in your organization should act on these insights to stay ahead in a volatile market.